dmbarbour/wikilon/docs/AboutAO.md

 ### Caveats

-This AO representation has many nice properties, but it isn't 100% great.
-Here are some weaknesses:
+This AO representation has many nice properties, but has some weaknesses:

 1. AO files and ABC aren't very convenient for direct use by humans.
-They can work in a pinch.
-But AO is intended to be manipulated primarily through editable views like [claw](CommandLine.md) or an [application model](ApplicationModel.md).
+They can work in a pinch, but AO is intended to be manipulated primarily through editable views like [claw](CommandLine.md) or an [application model](ApplicationModel.md).
-1. There is no support for *metadata* such as timestamps or commit messages.
-Developers are instead encouraged to represent metadata within an AO dictionary.
+1. There is no support for *metadata* such as timestamps, commit messages, or bug tracking.
+Instead, the intention is that AO development environments should represent such metadata within an AO dictionary (perhaps an auxiliary named dictionary).
 This ensures metadata is accessible to Awelon application models or views.
-1. To rename a word, developers must explicitly rewrite every reference to that word.
-It may be necessary to update external `{%word@dict}` references, or retrain humans, when a word is very widely used.
+1. To rename a word requires rewriting every reference to that word.
+This might be performed by a development environment, but is not a first-class feature of the AO representation.
 1. Updates apply only to whole definitions.
-Fortunately, it is easy to factor most AO code into smaller parts that can be updated independently, or to model a command pattern for append-only updates (cf. [application model](ApplicationModel.md).
+Fortunately, it is easy to factor large AO code into small words that can be updated independently when need arises.
+Append only updates can be modeled by a command pattern (cf. [application model](ApplicationModel.md)).

 ## Constraints on Words

-Words are constrained to be friendly in context of URLs, English text delimiters, HTML, [claw code](CommandLine.md), and AO dictionaries/streams.

-Summary of constraints on words:

-* ASCII if alphabetical, numeral, or in -._~!$'*+:
-* UTF-8 excepting C1, surrogates, replacement char
-* must not start with numeral-like regex `[+-.]*[0-9]`
-* must not start or end with . or : (period or colon)
+Words are not heavily constrained at the AO layer.
+Limits:

-* no empty or enormous words, 1..30 bytes UTF-8.
+* no empty or enormous words; 1..30 bytes UTF-8
+* no curly braces, SP, @ for tokens and AO rep
+* no C0, DEL, C1, surrogates, replacement char

+However, these constraints do not lead to clean embedding in URLs, English, HTML, [claw code](CommandLine.md), and so on.
+So there will be other de-facto limitations in context.
+For example, a claw view will force explicit use of `{%word}` tokens for anything that could be ambiguous when parsed.

-Dictionary names must be valid words.
-Further, most tokens (annotations, gates, sealers, unsealers) should be valid words modulo the prefix character.
+Dictionary names must also be valid words.
+All ABC tokens (annotations, gates, sealers, unsealers) should be valid words modulo the prefix character.
+The words `a`, `b`, `c`, and `d` are valid but should remain undefined as words corresponding to our primitives.
-* dictionary names use the same constraints

-Words may be further limited in context of a given system, e.g. unicode normalization and case folding to reduce ambiguity, forbid unicode spaces and separators.